WardAlshalabi/DAS_UAV_Sim/README.md

 Drone-based Autonomous Surveillance System

-#run these commands on the up directory of your workspace before compiling
+#run these commands on the up directory of your workspace

 sudo apt-get install ros-kinetic-navigation